Fig77/Marvel-Comics/README.md

 # Catalog of Comics

 Project consist in an React-Redux APP that fetchs data from an API and shows it as a catalog.
 You can see a preview, see details of the item and filter them by format.
-Uses client-side routing.
+Uses client-side routing, and saves store data to not fetch multiple times the same content after updating.

 Index
 =====